midaf-ryanshah/midafblog.github.io/_posts/2025-01-12-what-the-blog.md

 Mid AF Technologies is the culmination of many years of having some of those good ideas that it wasn't quite the right time for.
 Well, the time is now.
 Mid AF has been born and I hope we'll look back at this point in many years time and be astounded at how far it went.

-In this blog, I'll answer as much as I can, but there is one question you'll 100% never get a serious answer to; "what does the AF mean in Mid AF?".
+In this blog, I'll answer as much as I can, but there is one question you'll 100% never get a serious answer to; "What does the AF mean in Mid AF?".
 If you ask this, I warn you now, you'll always get a different answer.

 So that's all for the first blog post.
 If you read this far, thank-you.
 As previously mentioned, I'll talk to you as often as I can and as much as I can.
 I hope in some form I'm able to entertain, delight, educate.
 Whatever.
 Not quite sure what's going to happen.
 Just like most things in life, this is an experiment but I'm excited to get stuck in.